Efficiently Computing Equilibria in Budget-Aggregation Games: Related Work

-Like most fixed-point-based proofs, the proofs of \citet{Nash50a,Nash51a} and \citet{rosen1965existence} do not yield efficient algorithms for finding an equilibrium.
+Like most fixed-point-based proofs, the ones by \citet{Nash50a,Nash51a} and \citet{rosen1965existence} do not yield efficient algorithms for finding an equilibrium.
 Moreover, there are 3-player games with integer payoffs with a unique (mixed) NE in which all probabilities are irrational numbers \citep{Nash51a,bilo2014complexity}, and 4-player games with a unique NE in which all probabilities are \emph{irradical} numbers (cannot be expressed using integer roots) \citep{orzech2025nash}.
 This shows that no finite algorithm can compute an exact NE in general games.

 Even computing an $\epsilon$-approximate NE probably cannot be done in polynomial time, as it is PPAD-hard even for two players.
 This was first proven for $\epsilon$ that shrinks exponentially in the number of actions \citep{chen2006settling}, then for $\epsilon$ that shrinks polynomially \citep{chen2006computing}, and later even for some constant $\epsilon>0$ \citep{rubinstein2015inapproximability}.
 Computing an equilibrium is PPAD-complete, also for some other classes of concave games \citep{papadimitriou2023computational}.
+Many natural decision problems regarding the existence of a NE with certain properties are NP-hard for two-player games, and $\exists \mathbb{R}$-hard for multi-player games \citep{bilo2014complexity}.

-There are other classes of games for which an efficient algorithm is known.
+However, there are other classes of games for which an NE can be computed efficiently.
 We survey some of them below.